Smart Cities EMC Network for Training: Objectives

-The SCENT project is created to conduct doctoral training, scientific training and social activities involving universities, research institutes, and non-academic organizations.
+The SCENT project was established to carry out doctorate training, scientific training, and social activities in collaboration with universities, research institutions, and non-academic organisations.

 In order to achieve this general objective, the SCENT project divides their work into several detailed projects called Work Packages.

 Management

 Objective: Efficient project execution, including finance, reporting and maintaining the relationship between the SCENT stakeholders.

 Training

 Objective: Create a European Doctoral/Graduate School for EMC, especially on conducted emissions, susceptibility and harmonics.

 Dissemination and exploration

 Objective: Disseminate the SCENT's findings to the European academic, educational, industrial, and public groups.
 Integrate the SCENT doctoral program into established graduate programs.

 Outreach

 Objective: Disseminate the SCENT's findings to the public.

 Behavioral modelling and simulation of connected devices

 Objective: Developed new models and simulated several load conditions connected to grids.

 Statistical and probabilistic modelling and simulation

 Objective: Develop validated models and simulations of power distribution grids for EMC and power quality assessment.